-- Subscribe to CC:DA's public email distribution platform (as of 2023, the ALA Connect community "Core CC:DA Public Space") [insert link] - Follow developments on CC:DA's web presence (as of 2023, the CC:DA blog) [insert link] - Respond to calls for feedback to various papers, models, and proposals, as distributed on the "Core CC:DA Public Space."
-These can include RDA revision proposals, MARC 21 proposals and discussion papers before the MARC Advisory Committee (MAC), new models and standards issued by IFLA, Romanization schema, etc.) - Attend meetings (virtual or in-person) of CC:DA at its semiannual winter and summer meetings. - Respond to a call for volunteers for new CC:DA task forces.
-These are periodically announced on the "Core CC:DA Public Space" and other cataloging lists. - Volunteer within another ALA unit or another library organization to serve as its representative or liaison to CC:DA. - Volunteer to serve as a CC:DA intern or voting member (as of 2023, the Core "Find Committee Volunteer Opportunities", or specific links distributed by email). [insert link] - Submit an RDA revision proposal following the instructions in How to Submit a Revision Proposal to CC:DA (current revision, as of 2023). [insert link]
+- Subscribe to CC:DA's public email distribution platform (as of 2024, the ALA Connect community "Core CC:DA Public Space") - Follow developments on CC:DA's web presence. - Respond to calls for feedback for papers, models, and proposals as distributed on any ALA communication platforms in support of CC:DA's work.
+These calls can apply to RDA revision proposals, MARC 21 proposals and discussion papers before the MARC Advisory Committee (MAC), new models and standards issued by IFLA, Romanization schema, etc. - Attend meetings (virtual or in-person) of CC:DA at its semiannual winter and summer meetings. - Respond to a call for volunteers for new CC:DA task forces.
+These are periodically announced on CC:DA's public email distribution platform and other cataloging lists. - Volunteer within another ALA unit or another library organization to serve as its representative or liaison to CC:DA. - Volunteer to serve as a CC:DA intern or voting member (as of 2024, the Core "Find Committee Volunteer Opportunities", or specific links distributed by email). - Submit an RDA revision proposal following the instructions in How to Submit a Revision Proposal to CC:DA.